The gap year was once the domain of the school leaver, looking for excitement and adventure before heading off to university.

 One of these cards can be preloaded with multiple currencies and then used to pay for goods in shops, bars and restaurants.
 The best ones won’t charge you for ATM cash withdrawals either.

 Equally, if you are set on taking debit and credit cards away with you, take cards specifically designed for use abroad, as that way, you can avoid getting stung with hefty fees every time you withdraw money or make a purchase.
+If you're using your regular cards make sure you look into how much your bank charges before you leave British soil.
+The charges will mount up, so it's worth considering a card with zero fees for spending abroad.

 Save money on accommodation

-While you may not fancy “roughing it” in a hostel at this stage in life, this can be a cheap accommodation option, and a great way to meet other solo travellers.
+While you may not fancy roughing it in a hostel at this stage in life, this can be a cheap accommodation option, and a great way to meet other solo travellers.